chess-centre/platform/README.md

 ## Motivation

 <span style="color:#5499ab; font-weight: bold;">The Chess Centre</span> was born through a love of Chess and the amazing community it has!
-This platform serves to provide chess players who enjoy playing over-the-board (in person), with modern, accessible features to easily find upcoming events, register and quickly track results of their real games!
+This platform serves to provide keen chess players who enjoy playing over-the-board (in person) chess, with modern, accessible, easy to use features to easily find upcoming events, register and effortlessly track results of their games and others!

-To support this goal a dedicated centre (physical premises) has been established and opened for players to come learn and play the game.
-As such, supporting these fantastic facilities requires a platform that allows new and existing players to participate in events as seamlessly as possible.
+To support this goal a dedicated centre (physical premises) has been established and is open for players to come learn and play the game.
+As such, supporting these fantastic venue requires a platform that allows new and existing players to participate as seamlessly as possible.

-This project, both the centre and this platform, operate entirely as a <span style="color:#f0802b;">#not-for-profit</span> venture.
+This code project and venue operate entirely as a <span style="color:#f0802b;">#not-for-profit</span> venture.

 - website: [chesscentre.online](https:chesscentre.online)

 ## Objective

-The project is intended to be as open and transparent as possible, making it easy to reproduce and contribute to.
+It is intended to be as open and transparent as possible, making it easy to reproduce and contribute to.
 The long term goals include the following technical objectives:

-- Low cost
+- 💰 **Low cost**
     - Infrastructure
+    - Support
-- Scalable
+- 🌻 **Scalable**
     - White-label (independent deployments)
     - Internationalisation
+- ℹ️ **Maintainable**
+    - Admin UI
-- Feature rich
+    - Documentation
+- 🚀 **Feature rich**
     - Embracing other chess projects / useful public APIs

 ## Getting started